 Ever since that year she had told me I put so much into it that I should create a website.
 I did what all of us do and say “Oh yeah, I wish…” So as the next year went by, even my friends were asking me why I didn’t do something with all of the research I put into it.
 I am not kidding about the research I did before this site… I would literally write a paragraph on every single fantasy relevant player before drafts so that I could back up my reasoning as to why I would draft certain players over others.
 In 2011 I did what I usually do, write all of my paragraphs on rainy days and just flat out enjoy doing it.
 My wife says to me “If you had a website, what would you call it?”
 I responded Tagsfantasyfootball.com and continued with my rankings.
 Five minutes later she is handing me her laptop and says “I bought you the domain, now get your website set up!”
 Since that moment, I have dedicated a lot of time to it, and really do enjoy doing it.

 I started out by just putting my rankings up (after my draft because I did not want my league mates to see them) and adjusting them as the weeks went by.
 I came across an opportunity with Fantasypros.com to become one of their ranking experts and go against guys like Matthew Berry, Brad Evans, and John Paulson.
 I was ecstatic and couldn’t wait to see how I stacked up against the biggest names in fantasy football.
 I did not start with them until week 4, so I was unable to take place in the accuracy competition over the entire year.
 I did however rank with them throughout every week after week 4 and got inside the top 10 a few times!
 It was at that point I knew that I belonged in the group with these guys.
 I don’t like to use the term “experts” because we aren’t, and all we do is spend way too much time researching things in order to make informed decisions rather than emotional ones like most do.
 So when the season ended, me being a stat geek, I went through the accuracy scores from week 4 on to see how I stacked up against the best in the business.
 Of 70 experts, I would have finished in the top 25 for RB’s, top 30 for WR’s, and #1 in QB ranking!
 I was really happy about the last one, but was down on the fact I wasn’t near the top in the other rankings.
 Like I said, the goal is always #1 in fantasy football.
 I was back with Fantasypros.com in 2012 and finished as the #1 RB expert, #2 WR expert, and the #6 expert overall which cemented me in their website accuracy challenge for 2013.
+I was able to follow up my #6 finish from 2012 with my first top 5 finish!
+FantasyPros even sent me out a trophy for finishing in the top 5.
 If you follow me on Twitter @TagsFantasyFB, I post the accuracy rankings on there each week.

 I am one of the most normal guys that you will ever know, and will help out those who would like a little insight from time to time.
 I started out by writing my rankings on rainy days just for the joy of it, and that turned into this website that I checked every single day to see how many hits I had.
 I was truly amazed that people were coming to me for advice, and still am today.
 After the first year the site had generated around 5,000 hits and I had to find a way to become better.
 Only way to do that is doing even more research and being the absolute best out there.
-I am doing something right because this past season brought 27,000 hits and I thank all of you for taking the time to read my website.
+During the second year running the site, we had that number all the way up to 27,000 hits.
+In 2013, the site was generating nearly 2,500 hits a week and ended up right around 37,000 views for the season.
+This year we are hoping to reach the 50,000 milestone so that we can continue to build and improve the site.
+I thank all of you for taking the time to read my website.
 I will not stop trying to help everyone I can, because that is exactly why I do this.
 I don’t get paid, and it is really like a second job in season… I would not do this if I didn’t enjoy it, and hey, maybe someday somebody will want to pay me to do this, but until then I am right here for you!

 Once again, thank you for stopping by and checking out my website, Tagsfantasyfootball.com!